jinghuazhao/Caprion/peptide_progs/README.md

 Prerequistes for a Manhattan/peptide association plot by `0_utils.sh` are

 - a call to `gz()` for a compressed DR-filtered data; this is to be followed by execution of the R script inside.
-- also step 3.2 above requires Ensembl-VEP but `ceuadmin/ensembl-vep/104` does not work on icelake; a remedy is made with `ceuadmin/ensembl-vep/111-icelake` however the loftee plugin is likely to require additional work -- as documented this is feasible with `vep -i variants.vcf --plugin LoFtool,scores_file.txt`.
+- Ensembl-VEP (also step 3.2 above) but `ceuadmin/ensembl-vep/104` does not work on icelake; a remedy is made with `ceuadmin/ensembl-vep/111-icelake` however the loftee plugin is likely to require additional work -- as documented this is feasible with `vep -i variants.vcf --plugin LoFtool,scores_file.txt`.